interactive-matter/aJson/README.md

 --------------

 Any JSON respond can have object name/value pairs your code either does not understand or is not interested in.
-To avoid those values to go into your memory you can simply add filters to your parsing request.
+To avoid those values going into your memory you can simply add filters to your parsing request.
 A set of filter is just a list of names you are interested in, ended by a null value.
 If you are only interested in "name", "format", "height" and "width" in the above example you can do it like: